LaoArchAngel/fsw-wiki/current-deployments.md

  * [deploy_ecomm_archer](http://fswjenkins01:8080/job/deploy_ecomm_archer/) deploys the given version to the specified environment AND cluster.
      * Use [stage status](http://www.stg-fsw.com:9000/status) and [prod status](http://www.fsw.com:9000/status) to determine the current In Service cluster.
      * **NOTE**: Should the deployment hang for an reason, stop the job.
 You will need to log onto the server/s that the job was attempting to deploy to and kill 7Zip and Chocolatey.
 For some reason they hang and don't send a response back to Jenkins.
 Re-running the last job should work after that.
  * [deploy_ecomm_loadbalancer](http://fswjenkins01:8080/job/deploy_ecomm_loadbalancer/) Will put into service whichever cluster/environment is specified.
+Note that the first run of this deploy often fails--re-run immediately and it should work.

 * **FswAdmin.com**
  * Stage deploys to **STG-FswAdmin1**